NREADY-RnD/MOSA-Project/docs/compiler-optimizations.rst

   Value numbering is a technique of determining when two computations in a program are equivalent and eliminating one of them with while preserving the same semantics.

 Two Pass Optimizations
-  This options causes the optimization stages to be executed again, possibility unlocked additional optimiztions.
+  This options causes the optimization stages to be executed again, possibility unlocked additional optimizations.